AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 ### Commit the changes and deploy the pipeline {#commit-changes-in-repo-deploy-pipeline}

 Commit the changes to the GIT repository after adding a new locale support.
 Deploy your code using the full stack pipeline.
 Learn [how to set up a pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#setup-pipeline) to add new locale support.

-Once the pipeline is complete, the newly added locale appears in the AEM environment.
+Once the pipeline run is sucessful, the newly added locale is ready for use.

-## Use added locale in Adaptive Forms {#use-added-locale-in-af}
+## Preview an Adaptive Form with newly added locale {#use-added-locale-in-af}

-Perform the following steps to use and render an Adaptive Form using a newly added locale:
+Perform the following steps to preview an Adaptive with newly added locale:

-1. Log in to your AEM author instance.
+1. Log in to your AEM Forms as a Cloud Service instance.
 1. Go to **Forms** >  **Forms and Documents**.
 1. Select an Adaptive Form and click **Add Dictionary** and **Add Dictionary To Translation Project** wizard appears.
 1. Specify the **Project Title** and select the **Target Languages** from the drop-down menu in the **Add Dictionary To Translation Project** wizard.